redhat-et/caliper/README.md

 - `make` / `make all` / `make build`: builds prom-top and plotter from source and produces container images for both.
 - `make prom-top`: compiles prom-top into a container image
-- `make plotter`: compiles prom-top into a container image
+- `make plotter`: create a plotter container image.
+It `DOCKER != 0`, install python deps locally.
 - `make up`: uses docker-compose script to deploy a optionally build, then deploy a plotter and Postgres container.
 If `DOCKER != 0`, then only starts the local plotter binary.
 Use `ctrl-C` to stop the processes.
 - `make clean`: deletes build artifacts (container images or local binaries, depending you `DOCKER=0`)